Piotr1215/katacoda-scenarios/vcluster/vcluster_introduction/step2/step2.md

 ## Next Step

-Next we will see how to achieve resources isolation using Kubernetes namespaces.
+Next, we will create a new _vcluster_